 Unclosed resources, such as database connections, input streams, and session objects.

-Non-static inner classes (anonymous classes) always require an instance of the enclosing class and has, by default, an implicit reference to its containing class.
-If this inner class’ object is used in an application, then even after the containing class’ object goes out of scope, it will not be garbage collected.
+An instance of a non-static inner class (anonymous class) always requires an instance of the enclosing class and has, by default, an implicit reference to its containing instance.
+If this instance of the inner class object is used in an application, then even after the instance of the containing class goes out of scope, the instance of the containing class will not be garbage collected as long as the instance of the inner class exists.

-Overriding a class’ finalize() method and then the objects of that class aren’t instantly garbage collected since the garbage collector queues them for finalization, which occurs at a later point in time.
+Overriding a class’ finalize() method and then the objects of that class are not instantly garbage collected since the garbage collector queues them for finalization, which occurs at a later point in time.

 Reading a large String object, and then calling intern() on that object will result in it being stored in the string pool, which is located in PermGen (permanent memory) where it will stay as long as the application runs.